-The objective is to obtain indicators on reported juvenile perpetrators of criminal offences, which are an important tool in studying the structure of criminality and decisions of criminal prosecution bodies.
-Content includes demographic data on a perpetrator (sex, age, nationality, educational attainment).
-Data on participation, investigative imprisonment, criminal offence, attempt, acquisition, proceedings, type of decision, family circumstances and duration of the proceedings.
+The objective is to obtain indicators on reported legal entities - perpetrators of criminal offences, which are an important tool in studying the structure of criminality and decisions of criminal prosecution bodies.

+The survey contains data on the criminal offence, a person who submitted the criminal report, type and reasons of the decision and the duration of proceedings.
 Survey results may serve as a basis for the quality analysis of criminality in the Republic of Croatia.
-Information on age and sex of a perpetrator, type of criminal offence, previous convictions, acquisition, duration of proceedings, reasons for not submitting an indictment (rejection of a crime report, interruption or termination of an investigation) can be particularly interesting and useful.
+Information on number of reported legal entities, type of criminal offence, reasons for not submitting an indictment (rejection of a crime report, interruption or termination of an investigation) and historical comparison of the number of reported legal entities can be particularly interesting and useful.